-Most fishing nets in those days were made of rope woven from substances like flax or hemp; it was thought that nets had a narrow end pulled by the men in the boat and a wider end sunk by attached wider weights.
-IVP Bible Background
+Most fishing nets in those days were made of rope, woven from substances like flax or hemp.
+The nets had a narrow end, which was pulled by the men in the boat, and a wider end, which was sunk by attached weights.
+(IVP Bible Background)

-When they obeyed Jesus they caught so many fish the boat couldn't hold them all.
+And, when they obeyed Jesus, they caught so many fish the boat could not hold them all.

 Verse 7: "That disciple whom Jesus loved therefore said to Peter, "It is the Lord!"
 When Simon Peter heard that it was the Lord, he put on his outer garment, for he was stripped for work, and threw himself into the sea."

-Men wore an inner and an outer garment, so Peter put on his outer garment, (some say coat) and jumped into the water.
+Men wore an inner and an outer garment, so some say that Peter "put on his outer garment," (perhaps a coat) and jumped into the water.

 Verse 8: "The other disciples came in the boat, dragging the net full of fish, for they were not far from the land, but about a hundred yards off."